farwaali08/election-analysis/README.md

 1. The total number of votes cast
 2. A complete list of candidates who received votes
-  a.
-The total votes received for each candidate
+   1. The total votes received for each candidate
-  b.
-The percentage of votes won by each candidate
+   2. The percentage of votes won by each candidate
 4. The winner of the election based on the popular vote

 The following information was also collected to supplement this report: